New Mom 101: Ten Questions to Ask When Choosing an OBGYN for Prenatal Care

 10 Things to Ask a Prospective OBGYN

-To make choosing an OB easier, we consulted with Dr. Getz on a list of 10 questions to consider when talking with prospective baby docs.
+To make choosing an OB easier, we consulted with Dr. Getz on a list of 10 questions to consider when choosing an obstetrician and how to determine if a practice is the right fit.

 1 – Does the physician accept your insurance?